News & Recent Arrivals

 The New Look

 The manipulation of the shape of an object into an attenuated form is one of the hallmarks of the 1950’s.
 Attenuation was skilfully exploited by the fashion industry of the late 40’s.
 Dior’s elongated tulip “New Look” and Balenciaga’s “Pencil-Line” designs came to symbolise the new decade.
+Although possibly the sculptures of Giacometti, widely exhibited during the late 40’s and early 50’s, were the most absorbed influence in mainstream design.

 and Attenuation.

+In the late 50’s cutlery was an area where metalsmiths could indulge their design skills, characterised by elegant attenuated forms and extra long thin handles.
 Folke Arstrom of Gense produced practical high quality stainless designs based on his in-flight cutlery for Scandinavian Airlines System, the nylon handled Focus de Luxe version was retailed at Heal’s.
 Sophisticated elongated tulip forms can be seen in the Trinita cutlery designed for Cohr Silversmiths by Hjordis Haugaard.

 Empowerment